“A Day with The Interns”

-What do you think KEZIA KARIN Studio’s culture is all about, according to your experience so far?
+What do you think KEZIA KARIN Studio’s culture is all about, based on your experience so far?

 It’s a hectic place, but my coworkers try to have fun sometimes to subdue the stress.
 And also the attention to details are amazing, from the scale of one to ten I’d give it 11!
 Also, we usually throw internal events sometimes.
 There’s potluck every two months, and if there’s someone resign we’ll eat out together as a farewell party.

-What do you think about Miss Karin, both in person and at work?
+What do you think of Miss Karin, both in person and at work?

 She’s very firm and detail-oriented, but she’s very gracious and open to new people.
 I can see her passion when she shares about her knowledge and experience, and that’s what inspires us the most.